Southeast Asian Farmers Visit Cage-Free Egg Farm In The UK

-Egg producers from Singapore and Vietnam travelled to an egg farm in Shrewsbury, UK, to learn about cage-free egg production.
+Egg producers from Southeast Asian Farmers Visit Cage-Free Egg Farm In The UK travelled to an egg farm in Shrewsbury, UK, to learn about cage-free egg production.

 Humane Society International (HSI), a global animal protection organisation, sponsored the trip to UK-based egg farm Heal Eggs Limited for Ma Chin Chew of N&N Agriculture in Singapore and Le Van Hoa, an egg producer in Vietnam.
 The trip enabled them to learn about new types of cage-free housing systems, techniques and procedures for managing hens in cage-free environments, and the benefits of such systems for hen welfare.

 “I appreciated the opportunity to learn about cage-free housing.
-In Vietnam, there is an increasing level of consumer interest in animal welfare, and we want to be among the first to capture the market for cage-free eggs,” said Mr Hoa.
+In Vietnam, there is an increasing level of consumer interest in animal welfare, and we want to be among the first to capture the market for Cage-Free Egg Farm,” said Mr Hoa.

-Heal Eggs Limited has been awarded the RSPCA Assured certification, which prohibits the use of cages and provides guidelines for hen health, diet, environment and care.
+Heal Eggs Limited Cage-Free Egg Farm has been awarded the RSPCA Assured certification, which prohibits the use of cages and provides guidelines for hen health, diet, environment and care.

 HSI helps the food industry adopt higher standards for the care of animals on farms through its Farm Animal campaign, which includes connecting companies with the technical training and resources they need to transition to cage-free egg production.